lvw5264/hyperledger-megacity/README.md

 }
 ```

-If the date-time of the `ShipmentReceived` transaction is after the `arrivalDateTime` on `CON_001` then the grower will no receive any payment for the shipment.
+If the date-time of the `ShipmentReceived` transaction is after the `arrivalDateTime` on `CON_001` then the supplier will not receive any payment for the shipment.

-Congratulations!

 ## Credits